sunsarf/tech-lead-cv/README.md

 ## Acknowledgments

-- Inspired by the work of [George Honeywood](https://github.com/GeorgeHoneywood/alta-typst).
+- Inspired by the work of [Sardor Mamadaliev](https://github.com/sardorml/vantage-typst).
 - Thanks to [Lucide Icons](https://lucide.dev/icons/) for providing the icon library.

 For any questions or contributions, feel free to open an issue or submit a pull request!